 Running the above command will save the output of ipconfig as a file ip.txt on desktop.
 If a file already exists with some content, Out-file will overwrite it.

-To prevent already existing file from being overwritten, add -NoClobber parameter after the above command.
+To prevent the already existing files from being overwritten, add -NoClobber parameter after the above command.

 ping | Out-File -FilePath desktop\ip.txt -NoClobber

 -NoClobber will prevent overwriting and displays a message that file already exist.

 If you want to add another output in the same file and also do not want to remove or overwrite the data, add -Append parameter before the file name as shown in the below command.

 Ping 184.108.40.206 | Out-File -Append -FilePath desktop\ip.txt

 The above command will add the output of Ping command in the same text file without overwriting it.